Anderson Marques

-Anderson Marques de Oliveira (born 6 February 1983) is a Brazilian former professional footballer who played as a defender.
+Anderson Marques de Oliveira (born 6 February 1983) is a Brazilian football coach and former player who played as a defender.
+He is the current assistant coach of Red Bull Bragantino.

-Club career
+Playing career

 Early years

 Born in Mogi das Cruzes, Anderson Marques came through the youth system of Portuguesa, while also spending some time at Grêmio.
 He made his senior debut with Barueri, before moving to Noroeste.
 In April 2009, Anderson Marques signed with São Caetano.
 He spent the following two years with the Azulão, having played over 100 competitive matches.

 Partizan

 In July 2011, Anderson Marques signed a three-year contract with Partizan, being given the number 44 shirt.
 He also rejoined his São Caetano teammate Eduardo Pacheco, who moved in the same direction during the previous month.
 However, only a few days later, Anderson Marques suffered an injury in training, causing him to miss the start of the season.
 He was eventually out of the first team upon recovery, since Nemanja Rnić and Ivan Ivanov formed the regular central defensive pairing under manager Aleksandar Stanojević.

 Anderson Marques finally made his competitive debut for Partizan on 26 October 2011, playing the full 90 minutes in a 3–1 Serbian Cup win over Metalac Gornji Milanovac.
 He made his league debut for the club in a 3–0 home victory over Radnički Kragujevac on 3 December 2011, scoring a goal with a header after a corner kick.
 However, Anderson Marques failed to make any official appearance under new manager Avram Grant in the second part of the 2011–12 campaign, as the club won the league title.